-The Joyce Lake DSO Project is comprised of 6 mineral licences located in Newfoundland and Labrador, which includes a total of 617 claims covering a total area of 15,424 hectares (as of February 2021).
+The Joyce Lake DSO Project is comprised of 6 mineral licences located in Newfoundland and Labrador, which includes a total of 682 claims covering a total area of 17,050 hectares (as of February 2021).
 Through a wholly-owned subsidiary, Century has a 100% registered interest in the project.

 Location, Access and Infrastructure

 The Joyce Lake DSO Project is located in the western part of the Labrador Trough iron range, about 1,200 kilometres northeast of Montréal and 20 kilometres northeast of the town of Schefferville.
 There are no roads connecting Schefferville to western Labrador or elsewhere in Québec.
 Access is by rail from Sept-Îles or by air from several cities.

 The Joyce Lake project is located on a peninsula in Attikamagen Lake directly across Iron Arm Inlet from the Joint Venture Iron Arm exploration camp which is accessible by dirt road from Schefferville.
 The Joyce Lake project is only accessible by boat or float plane in summer or over the ice from Iron Arm camp in winter.